 What does this look like in practice?
 Let’s imagine a company that provides both outsourced accounting and human resources (HR) services.
 They want to rank high on search engines for accounting and HR.
 They could create two content pillars, one focusing on HR and the other accounting, with sub-pillars and supporting blogs that dive deeper into the individual topics and explore the related questions their audience is asking.
 With DemandJump, they can see that outsourced accounting has slightly higher search volume, so they will prioritize that pillar first.

 How many pillar pages should you have?

-For each main pillar, there should be a series of at least five to six supporting pillars and no less than three blogs per supporting pillar.
-This means each pillar is supported by at least 20 pieces of shorter content.
+For each main pillar, there should be a series of at least three sub-pillars plus three supporting blogs and no less than three supporting blogs per sub-pillar.
+This means each pillar is supported by at least 16 pieces of shorter content.

-Depending on how wide a topic ranges, there could be even more supporting pillars and blogs.
-The supporting pillar pages target the keywords that are the most relevant and have the most competitive landscape, which in turn drives the most traffic to websites.
+Depending on how wide a topic ranges, there could be even more sub-pillars and blogs.
+The sub-pillar pages target the keywords that are the most relevant and have the most competitive landscape, which in turn drives the most traffic to websites.

-Once you have created the list of content pillars you’d like to address, you can start researching topics and questions for the support pillars and blogs.
-To find supporting pillar topics, search for your short-tail topic in a search engine.
+Once you have created the list of content pillars you’d like to address, you can start researching topics and questions for the sub-pillars and blogs.
+To find sub-pillar topics, search for your short-tail topic in a search engine.
 At the bottom of the search page, the slightly longer-tail, “related search terms” listed are likely the most frequently searched subjects for the topic.
-These are the key, high-traffic keywords that can be used for your supporting pillar topics.
+These are the key, high-traffic keywords that can be used for your sub-pillar topics.
 To dive deeper into creating blog post topics, look up these longer keywords in turn and use the questions you find as the topic for each blog.